 Can you still get hired if you fail a drug test?

-How does a false positive occur?
+How could a false positive happen?

-Can you get in legal trouble for failing a work related drug test?
+Can you get in legal trouble for failing a work-related drug test?

-Failing a probation drug test
+Failing a probation or parole drug test

 Can weed users keep their jobs?